Minamoto clan: Reizei Genji

 These were descendants of Emperor Reizei.
 Though they are included among the listing of 21 Genji lineages, no concrete record of the names of his descendants made Minamoto is known to survive.

 Kazan Genji

 These were descendants of Emperor Kazan.
-They became the dōjō Shirakawa family, which headed the Jingi-kan for centuries, responsible for the centralized aspects of Shinto.
+They became the dōjō Shirakawa family, which headed the Jingi-kan for centuries, responsible for the centralised aspects of Shinto.

 Sanjō Genji

 These were descendants of Emperor Sanjō's son Prince Atsuakira.
-Starting with one of them, Michisue, the position of Ōkimi-no-kami (chief genealogist of the imperial family) in the Ministry of the Imperial Household was passed down hereditarily.
+Starting with one of them, Minamoto no Michisue, the position of Ōkimi-no-kami (chief genealogist of the imperial family) in the Ministry of the Imperial Household was passed down hereditarily.

 Go-Sanjō Genji

 These were descendants of Emperor Go-Sanjō's son Prince Sukehito.
-Sukehito's son Arihito was a sadaijin.
+Sukehito's son Minamoto no Arihito was a sadaijin.
 Minamoto no Yoritomo's vassal Tashiro Nobutsuna, who appears in the Tale of the Heike, was allegedly Arihito's grandson (according to the Genpei Jōsuiki).

 Go-Shirakawa Genji

 This line consisted solely of Emperor Go-Shirakawa son Mochihito-ō (Takakura-no-Miya).
 As part of the succession dispute that led to the opening hostilities of the Genpei War, he was declassed (renamed "Minamoto no Mochimitsu") and exiled.